phpmyadmin/phpmyadmin/docs/config.rst

         Log using syslog, using AUTH facility, on most systems this ends up in :file:`/var/log/auth.log`.
     ``php``
-        Log into PHP error log.
+        Log to PHP error log.
     ``sapi``
-        Log into PHP SAPI logging.
+        Log to PHP SAPI logging.
     ``/path/to/file``
         Any other value is treated as a filename and log entries are written there.